Harrigans Lane CoLab

 People

-Harrigans Lane CoLab is supported by a Board of Directors: Vanessa Tomlinson, Erik Griswold, Tamarind Taylor and Kim Ward, along with founders, Bruce and Jocelyn Wolfe.
+Harrigans Lane CoLab is supported by a Board of Directors: Vanessa Tomlinson, Erik Griswold, Tamarind Taylor and Kym Ward, along with founders, Bruce and Jocelyn Wolfe.

 History & Governance